randomtask2000/terraform-ec2-instance/README.md

 # Terraform ec2 instance
 Simple example of how to provision an EC2 instance with Terraform.
-This repo is used to show how to use AWS CodeBuild as a `Terraform a service [here](https://github.com/randomtask2000/terraform_codebuild_ec2_instance).
+This repo is used to show how to use AWS CodeBuild as a `Terraform` service [here](https://github.com/randomtask2000/terraform_codebuild_ec2_instance).

 ## Setup
 Create a settings file `terraform.auto.tfvars` that will configure access to your `AWS VPC` and let you `ssh` into your `EC2` instance after you're done: